-VIOLATION OF THE FIRST AND FOURTEENTH AMENDMENTS TO THE U.S. CONSTITUTION, PURSUANT TO 42 U.S.C. § 1983, AND ARTICLE I, SECTION 2(A) OF THE CALIFORNIA CONSTITUTION
+VIOLATION OF THE FIRST AND FOURTEENTH AMENDMENTS TO THE U.S. CONSTITUTION, PURSUANT TO 42 U.S.C. § 1983, AND ARTICLE I, SECTION 2(A) OF THE CALIFORNIA CONSTITUTION (FACIAL AND AS APPLIED)

-- 76. Plaintiff incorporates all prior paragraphs of this Complaint. - 77.
-AB 2273 violates the expressive rights of NetChoice and its members under both the First Amendment and Article I, Section 2(a) of the California Constitution. - 78.
+- 77. Plaintiff incorporates all prior paragraphs of this Complaint. - 78.
+AB 2273 violates the expressive rights of NetChoice and its members under both the First Amendment and Article I, Section 2(a) of the California Constitution. - 79.
 AB 2273 imposes a system of prior administrative restraints that require online services to create DPIA reports for state inspection before publishing any "online service, product, or feature" to the public "likely to be accessed by" any user under the age of 18, including teens on the cusp of adulthood.
 Even if it were crystal clear which services meet the "likely to be accessed" standard or what kinds of content, features, and services constituted a potential harm, the requirement places online services under threat of government sanction for making any service available that could be considered harmful to minors and thus imposes a prior restraint.
 Service providers face state-imposed sanctions if they publish online without first producing a DPIA, and they face state sanctions even if they do provide a DPIA but fail to prepare "a timed plan to mitigate or eliminate the [undefined] risk before the online service, product, or feature is accessed by children."

-- 79. AB 2273 unconstitutionally deputizes online service providers to act as roving Internet censors at the State's behest.
+- AB 2273 unconstitutionally deputizes online service providers to act as roving Internet censors at the State's behest.
 Providers must (i) assess the undefined risks their services and content "could" pose to the "well-being" and "best interests" of children; (ii) devise a plan to prevent or mitigate any such risks; and (iii) develop, publish, and enforce terms of service and "community standards."
 Failure to predict correctly how the State will choose to view those efforts, or to interpret the law's unbounded and inherently subjective terms, invites the prospect of ruinous liability even for the largest companies.
 Against the threat of such liability, regulated entities will almost inevitably choose to restrain speech to comply with the State's vague, content-based standards. - AB 2273 imposes a battery of viewpoint-, content-, and speaker-based restrictions on speech, and is thus subject to strict scrutiny.
 AB 2273 only applies, for example, to certain categories of speech (as defined in Section 1798.140) used by qualifying websites, and it selects among speakers by exempting not-for-profit and government speakers altogether.
 More fundamentally, for businesses that are covered, the law imposes rules and penalties based on what the content is and whether it is "materially detrimental" to the "mental health, or well-being of a child," is strictly "necessary" to provide the service, or is in the "best interests" of minors.
 These restrictions "reflect the Government's preference for the substance of what the favored speakers have to say (or aversion to what the disfavored speakers have to say)," and require strict scrutiny.

 Turner Broad.
-Sys., 512 U.S. at 658. - 81.
-AB 2273 compels speech that a speaker would not otherwise make and thus necessarily operates as content-based regulation because it alters the content of speech. - 82.
-AB 2273's prior restraints, speech restrictions, and compelled speech requirements fail strict scrutiny and also would fail a lesser standard of scrutiny.
-The law does not serve a compelling government interest nor is it narrowly tailored to achieve any such interest.
-In fact, it fails to reference any specific legislative findings about the harms the Legislature seeks to address beyond a broadly professed interest in "privacy protections for children."
-And even though the Legislature recognized that the "same data protection regime may not be appropriate for children of all ages," AB 2273 § 1(a)(7), the statute imposes exactly that.
-The statute's regime applies to minors of all ages, including teens, and in effect to the entire Internet.
-For the same reasons, these provisions fail intermediate and "exacting" scrutiny.
+Sys., 512 U.S. at 658.